 The law also requires home sellers to provide the buyer with any information they have on radon within the house based on tests or inspections, and notify the buyer of any known radon hazards.

 The purpose of this statute is to compel you to detail any facts of which you are aware that negatively affect the value or desirability of the property.
 This could cover a wide variety of issues, ranging from a roof that's missing shingles to a leaky gas tank.
 The legislature's broader goal, of course, is to prevent the buyer from having any nasty surprises after moving into the home.

 The Delaware Real Estate Commission provides a multi-page form containing all of the necessary questions for you to answer.
 You are required to provide written copies of this form to potential buyers, and update the information if it changes prior to the sale.

 Delaware's disclosure form is somewhat unique in its breadth and depth.
-While some states merely ask sellers to disclose any defects with respect to a few major elements of the property (often with an "other" clause), Delaware's form is divided into 15 broad categories with nearly 200 total questions.
+While some states merely ask sellers to disclose any defects with respect to a few major elements of the property (often with an "other" clause), Delaware's form is divided into 15 broad categories with nearly 150 total questions.

-In the seventh category (“Structural Items”), you're asked whether there are any known problems with the home's foundation and whether there has been any construction on that foundation.
-In the twelfth category (“Heating and Air Conditioning”), you're asked how old the furnace is, and more.
+In the category for "Structural Items," you're asked things like whether there are any known problems with the home's foundation and whether there has been any construction on that foundation.
+In the category for "Heating and Air Conditioning," you're asked what type of energy is used in the house, how old the furnace is, and more.

-In addition, you may make comments on page 6.
-Both the comment and the answer is part of a Delaware’s formal disclosure.
-The comments are a good way to explain any issues, particularly if “yes” or “no” doesn’t tell the whole story.
-For example, Question 71 asks whether there have ever been any termites on the property.
-If you merely check "Yes," this would obviously alarm the buyer.
-But if your comment clarifies that there was a small issue many years ago, which you remediated and which has not recurred, the buyer would likely be put at ease.
+For example, there's a question in the "Termites, Dry Rot, Pests" section of the form asking whether there have ever been any termite or other wood-destroying insect infestations on the property.
+If you merely check "Yes," this could alarm the buyer.
+But if your comment clarifies that there was a small issue many years ago, which you remedied by bringing in a professional and which has not recurred, the buyer would likely be put at ease.